J.D. Seminar 317

-According to the American Bar Association’s Vanishing Trial Project, 98.2% of civil cases filed in federal courts are resolved through negotiated settlement rather than by jury verdict or judicial order.
+According to the American Bar Association’s Vanishing Trial Project, 98.2% of civil cases filed in federal courts are resolved without recourse to jury verdict.
 Anecdotal accounts suggest a comparable statistic for the state courts.
-Similarly, the U.S. Department of Justice and the Bureau of Prisons report that 93.6% of criminal cases are resolved through the plea bargaining process.
+Similarly, the U.S. Sentencing Commission reports that 97.1% of criminal cases are resolved through the plea bargaining process.
 The empirical data underscores the importance of learning to negotiate within the context of litigation and its principal discovery devices.

-Students may not receive credit for both this seminar and the Mediation Seminar offered in the Summer 2013 semester; or the Negotiations and Mediation Seminar; or Negotiations and Drafting Seminar.
+Students may not receive credit for both this seminar and the Mediation Seminar offered in the Summer 2016 session; or the Negotiations and Mediation Seminar; or Negotiations and Drafting Seminar.

 In Summer 2016, this seminar meets from 9:00 a.m. to 4:30 p.m. on the following days: June 17, 18, 19, 24, 25, and 26.

 ATTENDANCE IS MANDATORY AT ALL CLASS SESSIONS.
 All enrolled and waitlisted students must be in attendance at the start of the first class session in order to be eligible for a seat in the class and must attend each class session in its entirety.

 Full attendance and participation is required at all six sessions.

 A student will be permitted to drop a course that meets for the first time after the add/drop period, without a transcript notation, if a student submits a written request to the Office of the Registrar prior to the start of the second class meeting.
 Withdrawals are permitted up until the last class for this specific course.